informalsystems/vdd/lightclient/failuredetector.md

-The lite client maintains a simple address book (according to the ADR):
+The lite client maintains a simple address book (according to the ADR) containing addresses of full nodes that it can pick as primary and secondaries.
-- Fixed list of full nodes provided in the configuration upon initialization _FullNodes_
-- Select one full as primary, select 3 as secondary.
-These nodes constitute the initial peer set _PeerSet_
-- A set of nodes that the lightclient suspects of being faulty _FaultyNodes_; it is initially empty
-- The verifier communicates with the primary
-- The verifier gets headers from the primary, and stores them in *State*

 ### Informal Problem statement